 Muslims around the world practice the religion of Islam.
 The practice of Islam includes observing dietary laws which come from Islamic teachings.
-Islamic dietary laws define foods that are Halal, meaning lawful or permitted.
+Islamic dietary laws define foods that are Halal, meaning lawful or permissible.
 Muslims avoid food and beverages that are Haram, meaning not permitted for a Muslim to consume.
 Both Halal and Haram are two Arabic words.

 Many foods are clearly Halal or clearly Haram.
 However, certain foods are difficult to classify because of the ingredients they contain.
-Check for Halal certification or read food labels.
-Check carefully each time you buy food products, as manufacturers may change ingredients without notice.
+Check for Halal certification or read food labels on these food items. .
+Check carefully each time you buy food products, as these food manufacturers may change ingredients without any prior notice.

-For meat and poultry to be Halal, it must be slaughtered according to Islamic dietary laws (Zabihah).
+For meat and poultry to be Halal, they must be slaughtered according to Islamic dietary laws (Zabihah).

 Halal Foods (Permitted Foods)

 - Any grain product, such as bread, breakfast cereal, or baked goods prepared without Haram ingredients

 - All vegetables and fruit: raw, dried, frozen, or canned.

 - All vegetables and fruit cooked or served with water, butter, or vegetable oils